Welcome to Material Way

 The US still has great opportunity for economic growth and world policy leadership on this issue - the net good of action looks large.
 Inaction simply looks silly - embracing all risk with no upside potential, while forfeiting many real benefits such as better near term pricing value for American fossil fuel products (the US enjoys high energy/carbon ratio resources - but we get no environmental bonus for these better raw fuels).
 Pricing emissions at $0 perfectly socializes all risk and damages.
 Taking action can address a number of physical, market, and social issues at the same time.
 Some links for consideration:

-- Miracle of miracles, decent bills with bi-partisan sponsorship(!) were introduced in both house and senate late in 2018, largely following the CCL policy recommendation: Energy Innovation & Carbon Dividend Act -H.R.7173 and S. 3791 - "To create a Carbon Dividend Trust Fund for the American people in order to encourage market-driven innovation of clean energy technologies and market efficiencies which will reduce harmful pollution and leave a healthier, more stable, and more prosperous nation for future generations."
-Learn more at: https://energyinnovationact.org/ The expectation is that both bills will be re-introduced in 2019.
+Miracle of miracles, decent bills with bi-partisan sponsorship(!) were introduced in both house and senate late in 2018, largely following the CCL policy recommendation: Energy Innovation & Carbon Dividend Act -H.R.7173 and S. 3791 - "To create a Carbon Dividend Trust Fund for the American people in order to encourage market-driven innovation of clean energy technologies and market efficiencies which will reduce harmful pollution and leave a healthier, more stable, and more prosperous nation for future generations."
+Learn more at: https://energyinnovationact.org/

-- Climate Leadership Council - James Baker and George Shultz participate in this initiative.
-They are among the best elder statesmen remaining to the Republican Party and informed my own early political thought when I reached voting age.
+Climate Leadership Council - James Baker participates and late great George Shultz participated in this initiative.
+They are among the best elder statesmen of the Republican Party and informed my own early political thought when I reached voting age.
 I feel honored to share their company on this topic.